mmourafiq/polyaxon.github.io/_posts/2017-07-18-introduction-to-polyaxon.md

 ## Can I train my models in a distributed way

-Yes, as it was mentioned before, the project was initialy built on top of tf.learn, but the API was constantly changing and breaking, and this is why we decided to roll our own estimator and experiemnt modules, with the idea that in the future we can interchangeably use tensorflow built in estimators/experiments when they become stable.
+Yes, as it was mentioned before, the project was initially built on top of tf.contrib.learn, but the API was constantly changing and breaking, and this is why we decided to roll our own estimator and experiment modules, with the idea that in the future we can interchangeably use tensorflow's built in estimators/experiments when they become stable.

-## How can deploy and monitor my algorithms
+## How can I deploy and monitor my algorithms

-First we hope that you might find a useful use-case of Polyaxon for your projects.
+First we hope that you might find a useful use-case for your projects.
 We are currently working on getting an architecture which will allow to easily manage, monitor, and compare experiments.
 And finally deploy an API to the cloud.
 We are also trying different approaches and concepts in an internal version to have a consistent, simple and stable way to create useful application of deep learning to real world problems.